HuskyONG/HuskyONG/README.md

 - 🌱 I’m currently learning: Data Structures, Assembly, Differential Equations, Machine Learning

 ## Misc
-- 💬 Ask me about: CS stuff and how to make my hair less chopped
+- 💬 Ask me about: CS stuff and how to be goated at chess
-- 📫 How to reach me: Lucky Ds Gaming Cafe
+- 📫 How to reach me: why would you want to do that?
 - 😄 Pronouns: The/Goat
 - ⚡ Fun fact: Screw the fun fact heres my top 5 Foods: